Best ciders to try

 Looking for the best cider to try?
 Want to learn about this summery drink?
-Check out our guide then find out about summer beers to buy.
+Check out our guide on 'What is cider?' for everything you need to know.

 Cider has been made in the British Isles for centuries, as far back as the arrival of the Romans in around 50 CE.
 Apples were easier to cultivate in the UK’s chillier climes than grapes for wine, and farm labourers would even get cider as payment for their work.